 Capes or ponchos

-Sweaters and jackets aside, capes or ponchos are must have additions to your winter wardrobe.
+Sweaters and jackets aside, capes or ponchos are must-have additions to your winter wardrobe.
 A cape or a poncho will leave you comfortable, especially if you are a nursing mother.
-Unlike sweaters, capes or ponchos are loose, airy and can be thrown over practically any outfit with absolutely no fuss.
+Unlike sweaters, capes or ponchos are loose, and airy and can be thrown over practically any outfit with absolutely no fuss.
 So pick up a plain tee and team it with a bright cape or poncho and voila! you are sure to ace the winter trend.

 Flat/low heeled boots